mhabeeb01/zcc_habeeb/README.md

 ```
 > COPY "{file_path\env}" .env
 ```
-4. Make sure that you see the .env file, the app directory.
+4. Make sure that you see the .env file, the app directory, zendesk.py
 ```
 > dir
 ```